grqphical/llmcord/README.md

 Now you should be able to use LLMCord in any servers you have invited it to.

+## Plugins/Custom Clients

+You are able to make your own API clients by creating a python script in the `plugins/` folder.
+Simply create a class that inherits from `plugins.BaseClient` and implement the `get_response` method.
+Make sure it is a coroutine.
+In order to access the API use the `aiohttp` library as it is already installed and used by LLMCord.

+Look in the plugins folder for examples of custom clients

 ## Changelog

-No updates yet :|
+### 1.1.0

+- Added support for custom clients

+- Included `OpenAIClient` and `GeminiClient` by default

+- Changed `/list` to now show every model on a different line

 ## Roadmap

-- [ ] Custom API Handlers (ability to define your own plugins to work with non-OpenAI compatible APIs)
+- [x] Custom API Handlers (ability to define your own plugins to work with non-OpenAI compatible APIs)

 - [ ] File uploads